udontur/turix/README.md

 2. Emails and usernames are **TAILORED**
 3. The configuration will **BREAK** if the user is not ```udontur```

+Make sure to chagne the state version when installing the new system

 ## ❌ NON-Reproducable applications
 ### 1. ALL zen configuration (hope it will be added to ```nixpkgs``` soon)
   - Extensions